margusliinev/margusliinev/README.md

 ### My name is Margus and I like to build things.

-- 💼 I’m working full-time as a Software Engineer at Pipedrive.
+- 💼 I’m working full-time as a Software Developer at Opus.

-- 🛠️ I’m building a new personal website and my own AI Agent.
+- 🛠️ I’m building a new personal website and my own AI agent.

 - 📚 I’m learning cloud computing through AWS and its services.